talkarr/talkarr/docs/index.md

 ## Contributing

 The easiest way to contribute is by help translating it into your language!
-You can find more information [here](translating)
+You can find more information [here](translating/index.md).

 ## Releases